 On March 23, 2018, DropCar was made aware of an audit being conducted by the New York State Department of Labor (“DOL”) regarding a claim filed by an employee.
 The DOL is investigating whether DropCar properly paid overtime for which DropCar has raised several defenses.
 In addition, the DOL is conducting its audit to determine whether the Company owes spread of hours pay (an hour’s pay for each day an employee worked or was scheduled for a period over ten hours in a day).
 If the DOL determines that monies are owed, the DOL will seek a backpay order, which management believes will not, either individually or in the aggregate, have a material adverse effect on the Company’s business, consolidated financial position, results of operations or cash flows.
 Management believes the case has no merit.

 DropCar was a defendant in a class action lawsuit which resulted in a judgement entered into whereby the Company is required to pay legal fees in the amount of $45,000 to the plaintiff’s counsel.
-As of December 31, 2020, the balance due remains $45,000, recorded as a component of accounts payable on the accompanying consolidated balance sheet.
-In addition, this amount was included in the $186,000 of prefunded liabilities assumed by AYRO in the Merger – See Note 1.
+As of September 30, 2020, the balance due remains $45,000.
+This amount was included in the $186,000 of prefunded liabilities assumed by AYRO in the Merger – See Note 1.